 - Prompt and consistent attendance to all scheduled shifts, didactic labs and lectures.

-- Upholds/demonstrates The Johns Hopkins Hospital CORE values which are integrity, trust, respect, teamwork and communication.
+- Upholds/demonstrates The Johns Hopkins Hospital CORE values which are excellence and discovery, leadership and integrity, diversity and inclusion, and respect and collegiality.

 - Laboratory/Classroom Testing: